How Much Does it Cost for a Patent Search

 - You might be able to invalidate a competitor's patent.

 - The process will give you a better sense of your patent's true value before selling the product.

 - You will uncover trends in various areas of technology.

 A patent search's true cost will depend on the technology used and the people conducting the search.
 If you have a complex invention in an obscure field, you will likely face higher costs.
-There are, for example, many existing patents which protect each type of RAID system, the process utilized to store information across multiple computer servers.
+There are, for example, many existing patents that protect each type of RAID system, the process used to store information across multiple computer servers.
 A person who can tell the difference between each system will expect a substantial fee for their expertise.

 Doing It Yourself